anandapte9/aws-kube-cloudformation/README.md

       aws ec2 import-key-pair --key-name kubekey --public-key-material file://kubekey.pub

-- Replace the <BUCKET_NAME> in the commands.txt with the name of the bucket that you have mentioned in parameters.json
 - Run aws cli command to create the Bucket, upload the required files and set appropriate permissions.

       aws s3api create-bucket --bucket <BUCKET_NAME> --acl public-read --region ap-southeast-2 --create-bucket-configuration LocationConstraint=ap-southeast-2